snakajim/khadasvim3-install/README.md

 docker run --rm -t multiarch/ubuntu-core:amd64-bionic uname -m
 ```

-Return x86_64.
+Return is x86_64.
+You can set various ISA type by switching ***-p [TARGET_ARCH]***.

-If you would like to test aarch64 on x86_64, you need to swith ***-p aarch64*** in aptman/qus argument.
+If you would like to test aarch64 on x86_64 platform, you can do similar way, swithing ***-p aarch64*** in aptman/qus argument.

 ```
-docker run --rm --privileged aptman/qus -- -r docker run --rm --privileged aptman/qus -s -- -p aarch64
-docker system prune -f
-docker run --rm -t multiarch/ubuntu-core:arm64-bionic uname -m
+sudo apt install -y qemu-user-static docker run --rm --privileged aptman/qus -- -r docker run --rm --privileged aptman/qus -s -- -p aarch64 docker system prune -f docker run --rm -t multiarch/ubuntu-core:arm64-bionic uname -m
 ```

+Return is aarch64.

 The points are,

-- You need to switch ***-p [TARGET_ARCH]*** everytime when you change ISA type in docker container.
+- You need to switch ***-p [TARGET_ARCH]*** everytime when you change ISA type of docker container.
-- You need to use multiarch/ubuntu-core docker image to build your image, the normal image does not work.
+- You need to use [Multiarch](https://hub.docker.com/u/multiarch/) image to build your own container, the normal image does not work.